rsanders9/ronny-demo/article.md

 ### Before it begins

-I'll be referring to commands executed in your own terminal with:
+I'll be referring to commands executed in your own terminal with: What commands??

 ```
     $osxterm: command